 This DIY hand scrub uses just a few kitchen ingredients.
 It's a luxurious sugar scrub that you can customize with your favorite scent.
 Homemade hand scrub also makes a great gift!

-You only need three simple ingredients and a few basic craft supplies to make Homemade Sugar Scrub with whatever scent you like.
+You only need three simple ingredients and a few basic craft supplies to make this DIY hand scrub with whatever scent you like.
 Get the recipe, plus snag a free printable label for your scrub.

-The sugar scrub that you'd find in the beauty aisle of a typical department store is not so great for your health or for the planet.
+The sugar scrub that you find in the beauty aisle of a typical department store is not so great for your health or for the planet.

-Store-bought sugar scrubs can even contain hidden animal ingredients.
+Store-bought sugar scrubs can also contain hidden animal ingredients and are often tested on animals.
 Boo!

 You only need two basic ingredients, plus your favorite-smelling essential oil, to make your own sugar scrub.
 It takes only a few minutes to make - less time than finding your keys for a trip to the store.

 Start by mixing organic sugar with a neutral oil.
 I like organic sugar, because its coarser texture is better at scrubbing and exfoliating.

 For your oil, you've got options!
 Anything without a strong smell of its own will work well.
 I like olive oil for this, because its golden yellow color tints the sugar scrub without needing any extra coloring.
 Sunflower oil, apricot kernel oil, or vegetable oil are all good, as well.